AirenSoft/OvenMediaEngine/README.md

 ## How to contribute
 Thank you so much for being so interested in OvenMediaEngine.

 We need your help to keep and develop our open-source project, and we want to tell you that you can contribute in many ways.
-Please see our [Guidelines](CONTRIBUTING.md), [Rules](CODE_OF_CONDUCT.md), and [Contribute](https://www.ovenmediaengine.com/contribute).
+For more information on how to contribute, please see our [Guidelines](CONTRIBUTING.md), [Rules](CODE_OF_CONDUCT.md), and [Contribute](https://www.ovenmediaengine.com/contribute).

 - [Finding Bugs](https://github.com/AirenSoft/OvenMediaEngine/blob/master/CONTRIBUTING.md#finding-bugs)
 - [Reviewing Code](https://github.com/AirenSoft/OvenMediaEngine/blob/master/CONTRIBUTING.md#reviewing-code)